David810209/aquila_mp/README.md

-# The Aquila Quad-Core RISC-V SoC
+# The Aquila multi-Core RISC-V SoC

 ---

-Aquila-Quad is an open-source multi-core (at most 8 core) system-on-chip featuring a 32-bit RISC-V RV32IMA processor, extended by the [Aquila SoC](https://github.com/eisl-nctu/aquila).
+Aquila-MP is an open-source multi-core (at most 8 core) system-on-chip featuring a 32-bit RISC-V RV32IMA processor, extended by the [Aquila SoC](https://github.com/eisl-nctu/aquila).
 It employs the MESI cache coherence protocol to maintain data consistency across L1 and L2 caches in a shared memory system.
 The processor supports atomic instructions for efficient synchronization and mutual exclusion in multicore environments.
 Developed using Verilog HDL, the system is synthesized with the Xilinx Vivado toolchain and operates on the Arty A7-100T and Kintex-7 325T FPGA board.

 ![Architecture Diagram](architecture.jpg)